 Global Ministries Earthkeeper Project By Liz Feighner and Mary Jo Fisher

-Because of the interconnected climate crisis and plastic pollution crisis, we are organizing a six-month campaign to reduce single-use plastics that will culminate with #PlasticFreeLent.
-During our campaign, we will have guest speakers, hold workshops, provide tips, offer alternatives and encouragement in an effort to help reduce our plastic use.
-We will hold mini-challenges encouraging people to demand corporate responsibility and government policy to provide alternatives to plastic.
+Because of the interconnected climate crisis and plastic pollution crisis, we organized a six-month campaign (2019-2020) to reduce single-use plastics that culminated with #PlasticFreeLent.
+During our campaign, we had guest speakers, held workshops, provided tips, offered alternatives and encouragement in an effort to help reduce our plastic use.
+We held mini-challenges encouraging people to demand corporate responsibility and government policy to provide alternatives to plastic.
 Read more here about our #breakfreefromplastic campaign – a global movement envisioning a future free from plastic pollution.

 Fair Trade through Equal Exchange